Steve Hilton: Personal life

-Hilton is married to Rachel Whetstone, a former aide (political secretary) to Michael Howard, former head of communications at Google, former senior vice-president of policy and communications of Uber, and current chief communications officer of Netflix.
+Hilton is married to Rachel Whetstone, a former aide (political secretary) to the Conservative party leader Michael Howard.
+Whetstone, a British citizen, is the former head of communications at Google, former senior vice-president of policy and communications of Uber, and current chief communications officer of Netflix.
 The couple were godparents to David Cameron's son, Ivan, who died at the age of six.

-Hilton became a U.S. citizen in May 2021.
+Hilton became a US citizen in May 2021, and renounced his British citizenship in 2025.